The Downside to Overwatering

 Complete thing . a wholesome, green, mature lawn in the height from the Summer, and sometimes that requires us to ‘encourage’ it just a little, especially in dry areas, by watering.
 But, did you know just how much watering is just too much?
 If you are watering your lawn every single day, or even every other day, there’s a good venture you’ve overwatering it, and it can end up looking more serious.

 What’s the important cope with overwatering?

 Once we Overwater, We Drown The Roots

 Oxygen is simply as crucial that you plant and grass growth as water, and the porous spaces in the soil underneath your grass permits air to become pushed out when watering.
 However, watering a lot of doesn’t let the oxygen escape, as well as the pores are instead constantly stuffed with water.
 Consider it you would with another life form - without oxygen, the roots in the sod suffocate, equally as you'd probably.
 This damages the whole root system, and can prohibit the grass from growing.

 Because grass has shallow roots in the first place, it isn't difficult so they can be vunerable to disease, damage from insects, etc. when they are offered deficiencies in oxygen.
 These ‘little problems’ can easily change into huge disasters to your lawn.
 The most important thing to keep in mind is, even though you can’t see the roots with the sod, remember those are the crucial part in terms of the overall health of your respective lawn, if they may be suffocated with sinking, it's going to show very quickly.

 Little Annoyances, Big Problems

-When you ought to Water?
+When To Water?

-For further Tulsa lawn care tips, visit our website at http://www.greenleafweedcontrol.com/
+To get more Tulsa lawn care tips, visit our website at http://www.greenleafweedcontrol.com/